 Some United Board donors have chosen to make their gift in the form of an endowment.
-Trudy Loo, the United Board’s senior manager for development, explains the benefits of this type of fund and invites interested supporters to start a conversation with the United Board on whether this fits with their priorities for supporting higher education in Asia.
+Trudy Loo, the United Board’s director of development, explains the benefits of this type of fund and invites interested supporters to start a conversation with the United Board on whether this fits with their priorities for supporting higher education in Asia.

 In simple terms, what is an endowment fund?

 An endowment fund is an investment fund established by a foundation or nongovernmental organization.
 It makes consistent withdrawals from invested capital in order to provide long-term support for a project or an institution.
 The time horizon is meant to be in perpetuity for a permanent endowment, or it could be a shorter period of time, such as 10 or 20 years, for a term endowment.

 For donors, it’s a way to make and sustain a commitment to something about which they care deeply.
 When donors establish an endowment through the United Board, they designate the support for a project on our list of approved projects.
 Their endowment fund may support something like a scholarship or faculty development or some other worthy cause.

 What makes an endowment fund appealing to donors?

 Many donors, especially those who know the United Board well, understand the impact of long-term support, so they want to make a commitment that extends beyond an annual gift.
 An endowment fund can support future generations, and additional donations made to the fund will allow their support to amplify over time.
 Often, friends and family will make additional contributions to a fund to honor an anniversary or pay tribute to a loved one.